-- Your initial responses to the sets of proposed questions/topics are to be posted no later than Wednesday at 11:59pm during the week in which the discussion takes place. - Your three remaining postings, due Sunday at 11:59pm of that week, will simply be responses to your peers and a continuation of the discussion. - Please make at least one posting by Friday to facilitate a discussion and prevent everyone from logging on Sunday to make all three postings. - This will help each of you to lead better discussions - o Due to holidays, there may be a week or two in which due dates have changed. - Discussion Boards are worth 15 points (5 points for each set of questions/topic): - o 2 points maximum available for each opening statement and 1 point each for your subsequent responses - To earn the full 15 points students must fully participate in at least 3 of the discussion boards for each module.

-• Points will be given on thoughtful and articulate position statements, completing your postings on time, and critical evaluation of and response to your classmate's postings.
+- Your initial responses to the sets of proposed questions/topics are to be posted no later than Wednesday at 11:59pm during the week in which the discussion takes place. - Your three remaining postings, due Sunday at 11:59pm of that week, will simply be responses to your peers and a continuation of the discussion. - Please make at least one posting by Friday to facilitate a discussion and prevent everyone from logging on Sunday to make all three postings. - This will help each of you to lead better discussions - Due to holidays, there may be a week or two in which due dates have changed. - Discussion Boards are worth 15 points (5 points for each set of questions/topic): - 2 points maximum available for each opening statement and 1 point each for your subsequent responses - Points will be weighted when four topics or sets of questions are presented - Points will be given on thoughtful and articulate position statements, completing your postings on time, and critical evaluation of and response to your classmate's postings.